-The information below, is an excerpt from the "Recommendations for Coffee Berry Borer Integrated Pest Management in Hawai‘i 2016" document.
-The complete document can be found here.
+The information below, is an excerpt from the "Recommendations for Coffee Berry Borer Integrated Pest Management in Hawai‘i 2020" document.
+The complete article can be downloaded here.

-As of December 2016, CBB has been found on three Hawaiian Islands—Hawai‘i, O‘ahu, and Maui.
-Currently, an intra-island (on-island) quarantine for Hawai‘i Island, [Maui], and O‘ahu is NOT in effect.
-However, the Hawai‘i Department of Agriculture has placed a quarantine on ALL regulated coffee items, including but not limited to unroasted coffee, coffee plants and plant parts, used coffee bags, and coffee-harvesting equipment shipped from Hawai‘i Island and O‘ahu to all other islands.
+As of December 2019, CBB has been found on three Hawaiian Islands—Hawai‘i, O‘ahu, and Maui.
+Currently, an intra-island (on-island) quarantine for Hawai‘i Island, Maui, and O‘ahu is NOT in effect.
+However, the Hawai‘i Department of Agriculture has placed a quarantine on ALL regulated coffee items, including but not limited to unroasted coffee beans, coffee plants and plant parts, used coffee bags, and coffee-harvesting equipment shipped from Hawai‘i Island, Maui, and O‘ahu to all other islands.

-- Inspection by HDOA Plant Quarantine Inspectors and certain treatments such as fumigation, freezing, or heating are required prior to shipping.
-ALL regulated items (plants, parts, green beans, and used equipment, etc.) must have a permit issued by the Plant Quarantine Branch before transport is allowed.
+- Inspection is required by HDOA Plant Quarantine Inspectors which includes treatments such as fumigation, freezing, or heating and bagging requirements.
+ALL regulated items (plants, parts, green beans, and used equipment, etc.) must be inspected and have a valid permit issued by the Plant Quarantine Branch before transport is allowed.

 - Failure to comply with quarantine regulations may result in civil penalties and/or fines, and the shipment may be confiscated and destroyed.

 - For questions and additional information, contact HDOA’s Plant Quarantine Department: https://hdoa.hawaii.gov/pi/pq/pqcontacts/.